OpenRCT2/Localisation/.github/ISSUE_TEMPLATE/new_and_changed_field_template.md

 name: New and Changed Strings
 about: Advertise new strings and updates on pre-existing ones that were merged on OpenRCT2
 title: 'String XXXX'
-labels: 'changed field', 'new field'
+labels: changed field, new field
 assignees: ''

 ---